-8.1.9.1 Cabinet Members shall keep themselves informed about the business of the Council generally, developments in those issues for which they have a principal responsibility particularly, and the issues being considered by Scrutiny Committees and Community Area Forums.
+Cabinet Members shall keep themselves informed about the business of the Council generally, developments in those issues for which they have a principal responsibility particularly, and the issues being considered by Scrutiny Committees and Community Area Forums.

-8.1.10 Equality and Diversity
+8.1.10 Equality, Diversity, Inclusion and Belonging

-- 8.1.10.1 Lead Members are responsible for putting equality, diversity and inclusion at the heart of the Council's business and in the delivery of their portfolios making sure that everyone in our community has equal access to the positive outcomes we aspire to across all of our priorities and that we celebrate and benefit from the rich and diverse culture of South Tyneside. - 8.1.10.2 The responsibility includes consultation, participation and engagement, ensuring that the whole community is able to be involved in decision-making at an appropriate level.
+- Lead Members are responsible for putting equality, diversity and inclusion at the heart of the Council's business and in the delivery of their portfolios - making sure that everyone in our community has equal access to the positive outcomes we aspire to across all of our priorities and that we celebrate and benefit from the rich and diverse culture of South Tyneside. - The responsibility includes consultation, participation and engagement, ensuring that the whole community is able to be involved in decision-making at an appropriate level. - All Lead Members shall take responsibility for securing better outcomes for all of South Tyneside's communities including: - 8.1.10..1 Equal access to services and facilities for everyone. - 8.1.10..2 Improving levels of community participation and engagement in decision-making. - 8.1.10..3 Involvement and consultation with communities of common interest.

-- 8.1.10.3 All Lead Members shall take responsibility for securing better outcomes for all of South Tyneside's communities including: - 8.1.10.3.1 Equal access to services and facilities for everyone. - 8.1.10.3.2Improving levels of community participation and engagement in decision-making. - 8.1.10.3.3Involvement and consultation with communities of common interest. - 8.1.10.3.4Contributing to improved performance against all national equality objectives. - 9 Lead Members for individual portfolios shall take responsibility for the following: - 9.1 The Leader shall: - 9.1.1 Exercise political leadership of the Council. - 9.1.2 Maintain effective relationships with MPs and the Police and Crime Commissioner. - 9.1.3 Maintain effective relationships with the Council's key partners. - 9.1.4 Oversee the policies, budget and organisation of the Council. - 9.1.5 Lead the Council's work in relation to international, national and regional matters. - 9.1.6 Oversee Council communications. - 9.2 The Deputy Leader shall be responsible for: - 9.2.1 Deputising for the Leader in his/her absence. - 9.2.2 The Deputy Leader is also responsible for the Culture, Leisure & the Visitor Economy portfolio. - 9.2.3 This portfolio has responsibility for culture and leisure matters within the borough including: - Culture - Leisure - Heritage - Marketing and Tourism - Library Services - Arts and Events
+- 8.1.10..4 Contributing to improved performance against all national equality objectives. - 9 Lead Members for individual portfolios shall take responsibility for the following: - 9.1 The Leader shall: - 9.1.1 Exercise political leadership of the Council and will be the political head of the Council and the focus for policy direction and community development. - 9.1.2 Maintain effective relationships with MPs and the Police and Crime Commissioner. - 9.1.3 Maintain effective relationships with the Council's key partners. - 9.1.4 Oversee the policies, budget and organisation of the Council. - 9.1.5 Lead the Council's work in relation to international, national and regional matters and the be the chief representative and spokesperson for the whole of the Borough and will represent the local community in negotiations with local, regional, national and international organisations. - 9.1.6 Oversee Council communications. - 9.2 The Deputy Leader shall be responsible for: - 9.2.1 Deputising for the Leader in his/her absence. - 9.2.2 The Deputy Leader is also responsible for Governance, Finance and Corporate Services, This portfolio covers making the best possible use of all the resources the Council has to deliver the Council's Ambitions.
+The portfolio includes achieving value for money and procurement. - Ensuring the Council makes the best possible use of all the resources the Council has to deliver the Council's Ambitions. - Strive to achieve value for money, valued outcomes and achieve a balance between economy, efficiency and effectiveness. - o Finance, Revenue and Benefits - Strategic Engagement and Insight - Commissioning and Procurement